oVirt/ovirt-site/source/node/genericnoderegistration.html.md

 ### Documentation / External references

-The code for vdsm-reg and the [new Engine registration interface](http://gerrit.ovirt.org/#/c/20815/) describe the other end of the process.
+The code for vdsm-reg and the [Features/HostDeployProtocol](Features/HostDeployProtocol) describe the other end of the process.

 Draft spec is: